 discovery.listDirectoryfunction to return a list of the directory contents.
 Returns a list of

 Returning command exit status data

-Exit status codes are OS, OS version, and command dependent.
-Consult your OS documentation for information on exit status codes and their meanings.
+Exit status codes are operating system, operating system version, and command dependent.
+Consult your operating system documentation for information on exit status codes and their meanings.

 Recording the exit status

 To record the exit status you need to prefix the discovery commands with